NRA speakers unshaken on gun rights after school massacre

 The NRA had said that convention attendees would “reflect on” the shooting at the event and “pray for the victims, recognize our patriotic members and pledge to redouble our commitment to making our schools secure.”

-Wayne LaPierre, the group’s embattled chief executive, opened the program with remarks bemoaning the "21 beautiful lives ruthlessly and indiscriminately extinguished by a criminal monster.”
+Wayne LaPierre, the group’s embattled chief executive, opened the program with remarks bemoaning the "Twenty-one beautiful lives ruthlessly and indiscriminately extinguished by a criminal monster.”

 Still, he said that “restricting the fundamental human rights of law-abiding Americans to defend themselves is not the answer.
 It never has been.”